What is an IOK rule?

 condition: chromeHTMLFragments

-And can be broken down into three main sections.
+And can be broken down into two main sections.

 Title and Description